studyathome-internationally/rehabilitationstechnik/docs/en/chapter6.md

    <!-- FIXME: Querverweis -->

    The ossicles also cause the sound energy to be transmitted not to the entire inner ear, but only to the oval window.
-   The round window (the second connection point between the middle ear and the inner ear) can therefore oscillate in antiphase, which is of great importance for the function of the cochlea (see chapter 7.4.4a).
+   The round window (the second connection point between the middle ear and the inner ear) can therefore oscillate in antiphase, which is of great importance for the function of the cochlea (see chapter [Physiology of the Ear](#physiology-of-the-ear) point (a)).

    Finally, the middle ear also has a certain regulatory or protective function.
    The tympanic membrane and the stapes are connected with muscles (_musculus tensor tympani_ at the tympanic membrane/hammer and _musculus stapedius_ at the stapes), which contract at a sound pressure level of $60$ – $80\;\sf{dB}$ above the hearing threshold and have a damping effect on the transmission of lower frequencies.

 3. Inner ear
-   The inner ear contains two sensory organs that perform completely different functions, but anatomically form a complex: The cochlea (_cochlea_), the hearing organ proper, and the vestibular apparatus, which forms the organ of balance (<<fig:cut-through-ear>>).
+   The inner ear contains two sensory organs that perform completely different functions, but anatomically form a complex: The cochlea (_cochlea_), the hearing organ proper, and the vestibular apparatus, which forms the organ of balance (<<fig:cutaway-through-ear>>).

    The cochlea (_cochlea_) is a spiral duct embedded in the cranial bone, in which the two-part membranous cochlear duct (_scala media_ or _ductus cochlearis_) is vibrationally attached.
    Thus the cochlea consists of three fluid-filled ducts.